fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Let's start by creating an endpoint that returns all flight diary entries.

 First, we need to make some decisions on how to structure our source code.
-It is better to place all source code under <i>src</i> directory, so source code is not mixed with configuration files.
+It is better to place all source code under *src* directory, so source code is not mixed with configuration files.
-We will move <i>index.ts</i> there and make the necessary changes to the npm scripts.
+We will move *index.ts* there and make the necessary changes to the npm scripts.

-We will place all [routers](/en/part4/structure_of_backend_application_introduction_to_testing) and modules which are responsible for handling a set of specific resources such as <i>diaries</i>, under the directory <i>src/routes</i>.
+We will place all [routers](/en/part4/structure_of_backend_application_introduction_to_testing) and modules which are responsible for handling a set of specific resources such as *diaries*, under the directory *src/routes*.
-This is a bit different than what we did in [part 4](/en/part4), where we used the directory <i>src/controllers</i>.
+This is a bit different than what we did in [part 4](/en/part4), where we used the directory *src/controllers*.

-The router taking care of all diary endpoints is in <i>src/routes/diaries.ts</i> and looks like this:
+The router taking care of all diary endpoints is in *src/routes/diaries.ts* and looks like this:

 ```js
 import express from 'express';